ashishtayal89/learngit/README.md

 - ```git add doc/```

 ### commit

-	This will add all the files inside the doc directory to stage.
+This will take a screenshot of all the staged/added changes.

 - ```git commit -m "Create a Readme"```

 	This will commit the staged files with the comment "Create a Readme".